The Common Emitter Amplifier

 (Vce), for different values of Base current (Ib) signal.
 All types of signal amplifiers operate using

 AC signal inputs which alternate between a positive value and a negative value so some way of

+required.
 This is achieved using a process known as Biasing.
-Biasing is very important in amplifier design
+Biasing is very important in

-as it establishes the correct operating point of the amplifier thereby reducing any distortion to the
+amplifier design as it establishes the correct operating point of the amplifier thereby reducing any

 We also saw that a DC load line can be drawn onto these output characteristics curves to show